hycis/TensorGraph/README.md

 As deep learning becomes more and more common and the architectures becoming more and more complicated, it seems that we need some easy to use framework to quickly build these models and that's why TensorGraph is born.
 It's a very simple and easy to use framework, but it allows you to build all kinds of imaginable models.
-The idea is simple, in TensorGraph, we defined three types of nodes

-1. StartNode : for inputs to the graph
-2. HiddenNode : for putting sequential layers inside
-3. EndNode : for getting outputs from the model

-We put all the sequential layers into a `HiddenNode`, and connect the hidden nodes together to build all kinds of architectures without worrying about how to design the forward propagation.
-We let the graph engine sort out all the forward propagations for you, so that you just focus on designing the architecture.
-The graph always starts with `StartNode` and ends with `EndNode`.
-Below shows an [example](examples/example.py) of building a tensor graph.

 -----
 ### Install